The Littlest Hobo

-All three productions revolved around an extremely intelligent stray German Shepherd, the titular Hobo, who wanders from town to town, helping people in need.
-Although the concept (of a dog saving the day) was perhaps similar to that of Lassie and/or Rin Tin Tin, the Littlest Hobo's destiny was to befriend those who apparently needed help (all portrayed by actors in celebrity guest appearance roles).
-Despite the attempts of the many people whom he helped to adopt him, he appeared to prefer to be on his own, and would head off by himself at the end of each episode.
+All three productions revolved around an extremely intelligent stray mutt, the titular Hobo, who wanders from town to town, helping people in need (all portrayed by actors in celebrity guest appearance roles).
+Despite the attempts of the many people whom he helped to adopt him, he heads off by himself at the end of each episode.

-Referred to as “Gulliver” in a single episode, the dog is often referred to by the name Hobo or by the names given by temporary human companions.
+The dog is often referred to by the names given by his temporary human companions within the context of an individual episode, but is ultimately known only as Hobo across the context of the series as a whole.
 His origins, motivation, and ultimate destination are never explained on screen.